-datarockets founders, Pavel and Dmitry, worked for leading outsourcing companies in the industry before they started their own company.
+datarockets founders, Pavel and Dmitry, worked for leading outsourcing companies in the industry before they started their own company that develops web and mobile applications of any complexity.
 They observed the ecosystems that lacked transparency, were indifferent towards the success of clients’ projects, and there was a certain unwillingness to invest in the personal growth of the engineering teams.
 This compelled them to build a place for like-minded people where they can integrate with clients as a single team, based on a transparent development process.

 To further understand datarockets’ vision, GoodFirms has interviewed datarockets CEO, Pavel as part of their interview series.
 The following information is an extract from that conversation.